 Public Relations Jobs Tampa, Florida

 The demand for public relations specialists is growing quickly.
-According to the Bureau of Labor Statistics, there is an expected 6 percent growth in public relations jobs between now and 2024.
-Florida has the fifth highest nation employment rate for PR positions in the nation.
-Jobs in public relations take many forms, so your career can be tailored to your individual needs and skills in communications, marketing and journalism.
+According to the Bureau of Labor Statistics, there is an expected six percent growth in public relations jobs between now and 2024.
+Florida has the fifth-highest national employment rate for PR positions in the nation.
+Jobs in public relations take many forms, so your career can be tailored to your individual needs and skills in communications, marketing, and journalism.

-Digital public relations – Social media and online publications are now the primary source for news for most consumers.
-An online presence is not just an advantage for companies – it is a requirement for brands to reach their audience with targeted messaging and publicity.
+Digital public relations – Social media and online publications are now the primary sources of news for most consumers.
+An online presence is not just an advantage for companies, it is a requirement for brands to reach their audience with targeted messaging and publicity.
 Digital PR specialists learn to create search engine optimized content, including articles, videos, images, and websites.
 They also promote their work through online search engines and social media.

 To learn more about the opportunities for your start in public relations, visit the Tucker/Hall Careers page.
 We are looking for qualified applicants today.